kubevault/prometheus-exporter/docs/guides/monitoring/vault-operator/builtin.md

 ## Deploy Prometheus Server

 We have deployed KubeVault operator in `kube-system` namespace.
-Vault exports operator metrics via TLS secured `api` endpoint.
+KubeVault operator exports operator metrics via TLS secured `api` endpoint.
 So, Prometheus server need to provide certificate while scrapping metrics from this endpoint.
 KubeVault operator has created a secret named `vault-operator-apiserver-cert` with this certificate in `monitoring` namespaces as we have specified that we are going to deploy Prometheus in that namespace through `--prometheus-namespace` or `monitoring.prometheus.namespace` flag.
 We have to mount this secret in Prometheus deployment.

 Let's check `vault-operator-apiserver-cert` secret has been created in `monitoring` namespace.